Photos and Story by Delia Engstrom

 When lane time has expired, there’s no need to leave to unwind.
 Breakfast, lunch and dinner items are available daily in their café, along with complimentary Wi-Fi.
 Even at its busiest, Elite never feels crowded and you never feel rushed.
 While resting in the lounge area after shooting his .22 rifle, Hayden remarked, “I could stay here all day.
 I can’t wait for my sister to come back with us!”
 Elite Shooting Sports is located at 7751 Doane Drive, Manassas, and is open daily from 9 a.m.-9 p.m.
 Learn more at eliteshootingsports.com.

 Delia Engstrom is a freelance event photographer currently residing in Montclair.
 Originally from New York, she has been actively involved in photography for nearly 30 years.
 She has lived all over the country and enjoys exploring new locales and being active in her community in every place she has called home.
-She can be reached [email protected]
+She can be reached at [email protected]